Skip to main content

 Motivation

-The Data Lattice is a decentralised, multi-writer system.
+The Lattice is a decentralised, multi-writer system.
 Any node can produce signed values and propagate them to peers.
 Without authentication, an attacker could:

 • Impersonate an owner by placing forged data under another owner's key